Should I hire an investment manager or do it myself?

 “You might be a brain surgeon,” Ms. Blayney told Ms. Gellman.
 “But would you operate on your own head?”

 John Bogle, former CEO of Vanguard Group and one of the world’s most respected investors, recommends working with fee-based managers instead of advisers tied to commissions.
-Northwest’s advisors are “fee-only,” and do not receive sales commissions or brokerage fees for products sold.
+Northwest’s financial professionals are “fee-only,” and do not receive sales commissions or brokerage fees for products sold.

 While any investment strategy involves risk, Northwest’s managers balance optimized returns with maximum risk reduction.
-This strategy, along with our freedom from the commission structure, allows Northwest’s advisors to maximize your investment growth.
+This strategy, along with our freedom from the commission structure, allows Northwest’s financial professionals to maximize your investment growth.

 Because Northwest is a federally chartered investment and trust services institution, we perform under the strict regulation and watchfulness of state and federal examiners.
 This offers an extra degree of transparency that helps set our investors at ease.